Garmin Forerunner 245 vs. Vivoactive 4: It's all in the details

-Of course, they both track daily activities, like steps taken, calories burned, distance traveled, all-day stress tracking, sleep monitoring, and intensity minutes.
-Both are also compatible with the Garmin Connect mobile app where all your activity data will be stored.
+As you might've guessed, both watches can easily track your daily activities.
+The basics include tracking for steps taken, calories burned, distance traveled, stress levels, sleep patterns, and intensity minutes.
+You'll also be able to use the Garmin Connect mobile app to take a closer look at your activity data.
 Both watches have a Pulse Ox sensor for monitoring your blood oxygen saturation levels.
-They also both have the Body Battery energy monitoring feature, which tracks energy levels so you can find ideal times for activity and rest.
+You also get the company's Body Battery energy monitoring feature on both watches.
+This feature will track your energy levels throughout the day so that you can find ideal times for activity and rest.

-As for the differences, well, there are a few factors that might make or break your decision.
-Many users will be disappointed that you don't have access to Garmin Pay or an altimeter on the Garmin Forerunner 245, especially at this price point.
-It's a running smartwatch through and through, but these features would be a nice bonus.
-You get both on the Vivoactive 4.
-With that said, the Forerunner 245 still brings a lot to the table, even more so if you're a passionate runner and that's your main reason for investing in a smartwatch.
+One way to choose between the Garmin Forerunner 245 and Garmin Vivoactive 4 is to figure out what features are most important to you.
+Some users will be disappointed to learn that you don't have access to Garmin Pay or an altimeter on the Forerunner 245, especially given the price point.
+It's a running smartwatch to the core, but these features would be a nice bonus.
+You'll be happy to know that you get both of these perks on the Vivoactive 4.
+With that said, the Forerunner 245 still brings a lot to the table, especially if you're a passionate runner and that's your main reason for investing in a fitness smartwatch.

-Let's get to the good stuff: activity tracking and training status.
-While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still impressive.
-Some examples include trail running, treadmill, indoor track, indoor and outdoor cycling, pool swimming, yoga, elliptical, and more.
-Not to mention that when you're training for a run, you'll have access to exclusive performance analytics.
-View detailed metrics for a better look at how effective your training is, including training status, training load, and training effect.
+So, what are the benefits of choosing the Garmin Forerunner 245?
+Let's start with activity tracking and training status.
+While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still pretty impressive.
+Some of the sport modes include trail running, treadmill, indoor track, indoor and outdoor cycling, pool swimming, yoga and, elliptical.
+Not to mention that when you're training for a run, you'll have access to insightful performance analytics.
+You can review detailed metrics to better look at how effective your training is with training status, training load, and training effect.

 While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still impressive.

 It doesn't stop there.
-When you pair your running watch with a compatible heart rate strap or the compact Running Dynamics Pod, it can also measure cadence, stride length, ground contact time and balance, vertical oscillation, and vertical ratio.
-These metrics are essential for understanding your form and overall progress as you gear up for your next race.
+When you pair your running watch with a compatible heart rate strap or the compact Running Dynamics Pod, it can measure even more metrics.
+You'll be able to track your cadence, stride length, ground contact time and balance, vertical oscillation, and vertical ratio.
+These metrics are instrumental in understanding your form and overall progress as you gear up for your next race.

-The other Vivoactive 4 benefits aren't related to fitness, but they're still attractive features to have.
+The Vivoactive 4 offers additional benefits that aren't related to fitness, but they're still attractive features to have.
 One of these features is the touchscreen.
 You only get two physical side buttons, but that's really all you need when you have a touchscreen.
 However, some people might argue that a touchscreen could be tricky to use when biking, swimming, or simply when you've got sweaty hands.

-It's easy to see that both of these smartwatches are excellent choices.
-The only way to honestly figure out which one is going to be the best choice for you is to assess your needs.
-Are you always counting down the minutes until your next run?
+It's easy to see that both of these smartwatches are excellent choices for different reasons.
+The best way to determine which one is a good fit is to consider your needs.
+Are you always counting down the minutes until your next outdoor run?
 Are you preparing for an intense 5K?
-Do you often wish you had a more detailed breakdown of your training status and running dynamics?
-If so, the Forerunner 245 is probably going to be your dream smartwatch come true.
+Do you often find yourself wishing you had a more detailed breakdown of your training status and running dynamics?
+If so, the Forerunner 245 is probably going to be your smartwatch dream come true.

-Alternatively, if you regularly find yourself embarking on new adventures and trying new activities, you might be happier with the Vivoactive 4.
-The extra sport modes, Garmin Pay, music storage, and a touchscreen are all great perks.
-Let's not forget about the altimeter for floors climbed.
+Alternatively, if you usually find yourself embarking on new adventures and trying all kinds of new activities, then you might be happier with the Vivoactive 4.
+The extra sport modes, Garmin Pay, music storage, and a touchscreen are all awesome perks that you won't find on the Garmin Forerunner 245.
+Let's not forget about the altimeter for floors climbed!
 It's also an essential feature for trail running, mountain biking, and hiking.
-If you like to do a bit of everything, this is the smartwatch for you.
+If you like to do a bit of everything, this is the best smartwatch for you.